 Our customers quickly define their machine using our simple user interface.
 Operators create a new optimization for the material that they would like to cut.
 The most commonly optimized settings are the feed rate, gas pressure and focus position.
 The operator also defines how the machine's performance will be measured and what they want to achieve.
-In most cases, the aim is to cut as quickly as possible while keeping or improving the cut quality.
+Our AI is able to handle subjective quality feedback, like the burr height measured in 0-5 stars.
+In most cases, the goal for the optimization is to cut as quickly as possible while keeping or improving the cut quality.

 The machine operators transfer the suggested settings to the machine and make a cut.
 After examining the part, they provide a subjective measure for the burr height and, in some cases, also for the kerf quality.
+No additional sensors or hardware are required, just an operator, a laptop or tablet, and your machine.
 Optimyzer immediately updates its digital twin of the machine and the material, and provides a new suggestion to try on the machine.
 The operator can repeat these steps as needed, until they are content with the results.

 Optimyzer helps the machine operator find the best settings to produce high-quality cuts as quickly as possible.
 Our customers decide what they want to prioritize for each optimization: speed, quality, resources or a combination of them.
+After running an optimization, the operator can store the best performing settings on the machine.
 Each experiment is properly documented and conviniently displayed on a sortable table.
 This information helps the operator understand which settings worked well and which didn't.
-The operator can find other good settings on the table that have a higher speed, better quality or use less cutting gas.
+The experiments table on Optimyzer remains available, so the operator can later use other good settings that have a higher speed, better quality or use less cutting gas.

 Find out how to increase the efficiency of your laser cutting machines today.Request a demo